stendler/systemd-ntfy-poweronoff/README.md

 To install, copy the service files into `/etc/systemd/system/`.

 Optionally, copy `ntfy-failure@.service` and `test-fail.service` into `/etc/systemd/user/` to allow them to be used for user services.
+In this case, for ntfy-failure use the ExecStart with the `--user` flag added to the journalctl command.
+Otherwise, it defaults to the system logs, which the current user might not have access to and which likely won't contain the relevant error message.

 ## Usage